National Designation of Nutrient-Contaminated areas

-The Ministry of Agriculture, Nature, and Food Quality has designated areas in our working area as nutrient-contaminated areas.
+The Ministry of Agriculture, Nature, and Food Quality has designated so-called nutrient-contaminated areas in our region.

 What does that mean?